 Mattel designed the set with the young flyer in mind.
 The VertiBird can take quite a beating during crashes and toybox storage.
 This design has resulted in a toy that has survived over 38 years and remains as fun today as it was when VertiBird first came on the market back in 1971.

 The one exception to the required VertiBird flight skills was the introduction of the Space: 1999 themed playset, which did not feature the "VertiBird" branding on its packaging elements.
-The Space: 1999 version was the one playset which (more or less) abandoned the VertiBird concept in favor of a look and feel to match television series.
+The Space: 1999 version was the one playset which abandoned the original concept in favor of a look and feel to match television series.
 The set had controls were radically different from the standard VertiBird controls.
-The Eagle (helicopter) was fully supported by controls.
+The Eagle was fully supported by controls.
 The set used only two C-cell sized batteries.
 The throttle provided nothing more a switch to spin the rotor.
 Effectively there was no lift provided by the rotor and instead all lifting is performed with the controls using hand strength.
 This set would not be a good version for the first time VertiBird pilot wanting to have a true VertiBird experience.
 Considered notable only for its Space: 1999 theme tie in and high collector value.
 But otherwise a poorly performing VertiBird set.
 The later Battlestar Galactica playset successfully blended the VertiBird concept with a space theme.